lemotdesign/one-click-hugo-cms/site/content/post/when-are-termites-most-active-on-the-gold-coast.md

 **When are termites most active - Day or Night?**

-Termites operate **24/7**!
-They don't know daytime as they are in their subterranean tunnels and are blind.
+Termites operate **24/7.** They don't know daytime as they are always in their subterranean tunnels and are blind!

 **What time of the day are termites active?**

 Eating time!
 Basically, they will forage, eat and move around all hours of the day.
-You might hear them at night when the house is quiet.
+But you might hear them more at night when the house is quiet.

 **Are Termites active in Winter?**